marsha-t/42-Piscine/c09/00_libft/README.md

 - Run <code>sh libft_creator.sh</code> in the terminal.
 - It should have created a <code>libft.a</code> file.
-- Check that the functions can be accessed via <code>libft.a</code> by first compiling a test program: <code>gcc ft.h main.c libft.a</code>
+- Check that the functions can be accessed via <code>libft.a</code> by first compiling a test program: <code>gcc main.c libft.a</code>
 	- <a href=main.c>main.c</a> contains code to use all five functions.
 - Execute the program using <code>./a.out</code>